TonyS1016/Sustento/README.md

 # Sustento Sustainability Project Related Material and Work

-#Signed an NDA agreement and so will only update this repository after the project has been completed
+#Phase 1 in the Better Building Challenge for LA

-#Estimated work period for this project is October 2020 to January 2021
+  #Collaboration between UCLA and the Sustento Group in a joint effort to understand environmental data and provide actionable insights for stakeholders interested in urban      development in impoverished communities in the greater LA region.

-#Will be updated once allowed to
+#Work period for this project was October 2020 to March 2021